aliemteam/aliemcards/cards/benzo-metabolism/card.md

 - The ‘LOT’ drugs do not have active metabolites after hepatic conjugation, and therefore have minimally affected half-lives in patients with liver disease.

 ## Non-LOT Benzodiazepine Medications
-These benzodiazepines may have prolonged effects in patients with market liver disease.
+These benzodiazepines may have prolonged effects in patients with marked liver disease.
 - Primarily metabolized via hepatic CYP-mediated oxidation.
 - Examples: Drugs with active metabolites include -
   - <span class="drug">Diazepam</span>